Welcome to POW

 APPLICATION DEADLINE: There is no deadline!* POW is always accepting applications from students interested in becoming a peer educator. *However, to attend mandatory training in April, you must complete your application before the third Sunday in March.

 INTERVIEWING PROCESS: Applicants will be contacted by a POW Health Promotion Assistant (HPA) to schedule an interview.
-Applicants will be notified of their acceptance status soon after their interviews, and those accepted to our peer education program must attend a 18 hours of in-person training during November to become an official POW peer educator.
+Applicants will be notified of their acceptance status soon after their interviews, and those accepted to our peer education program must attend 15 hours of in-person training during April to become an official POW peer educator.